You’ll never change your life until you change something you do daily. The secret of your success is found in your daily routine. —John C. Maxwell

 Note that you don’t have to do all of these habits.
 Just choose one you know you can stick with easily and begin with that habit.
-Once you have that habit down, add on another one and continue to layer!
+Baby steps is the secret to success.

 Here are important healthy habits I think everyone should try to do and get a bit more serious about this fall.